shannonpileggi/SP--Pablo--RProgramming/README.md

 + http://r-pkgs.had.co.nz/vignettes.html

++ Look into pkgdown package as an additional source of documentaion (http://pkgdown.r-lib.org/index.html)

 **5. Identify/discuss advantages and disadvantages to maintaining R functions in workspace (as currently done) versus in an R pacakge.**